Hi! I’m Alessandro Recchi

 I’m a Software Engineer from Italy, living in Munich, Germany.
 I have a passion for architecture, design patterns, and clean code.

-I currently work as a Senior Android Developer at Freeletics in the growth & monetization area.
+I currently work as a Software Engineer at Google.
 I’m mostly focused on Android right now but I want to explore more platforms in the future.

-Before that, I was living and working in Milan for Accenture as a Mobile Engineer and Consultant.
+Before Google, I worked at Freeletics as a Senior Android Engineer and before that I was living and working in Milan for Accenture as a Mobile Engineer and Consultant.
 Working in that environment and in such close contact with different clients taught me a lot about the role of the modern Software Engineer.

 During that period I had the opportunity to speak at Droidcon Turin 2019 about clean architecture.
 Talking live in front of so many people is one of the most thrilling experiences of my life.